The Best Canadian Merchant Account Providers | Canada Payment Processing

-Toronto-based Moneris Solutions is an amalgam of the credit card processing components of Royal Bank of Canada and the Bank of Montreal.
+Toronto-based Moneris Solutions (see our review) is an amalgam of the credit card processing components of Royal Bank of Canada and the Bank of Montreal.
 So, it has some hefty industry experience behind it.
 While we like Moneris’s services a lot, and they disclose most of their terms on their website, customers who don’t read the fine print before signing the contract may get burned.

 - Thorough, informative website